 Our work to date has been focussed on properties greater than 5,000 m² in size, but we are aware that rabbits on smaller properties are also contributing to the area’s problem.
 If rabbits are able to graze, hide or even just pass through these properties then there are measures that the property owner/occupier could take to contribute to the wider collective rabbit management effort.
 These measures include:

 Control methods on smaller properties and in urban settings can also include the use of Pindone rabbit pellets in bait stations, fumigation of burrows (using Magtoxin) as well as follow up shooting (in appropriate locations) by experienced contractors.
-For more information on any of these methods please visit this webpage in the first instance and email or call if you have any further questions.
+For more information on any of these methods please visit our rabbit page in the first instance and email or call if you have any further questions.

 Email: biosecurity@orc.govt.nz